 Unfortunately, reimbursement for out-of-network care is not instantaneous; clients must pay the full amount to their provider upfront, and then submit an insurance claim to get reimbursed, after the fact.

-While we aren’t contracted to work with any insurance companies, our Care Coordination team is dedicated to submitting claims quickly, post-session so clients can meet their deductibles and start being reimbursed sooner.
+Our Care Coordination team is dedicated to submitting claims quickly, post-session so clients can meet their deductibles and start being reimbursed sooner.

 If you’re interested in learning more about your specific benefits or have questions about starting care at Two Chairs, you can schedule a call with us here.